 - Explain to the child his or her legal rights;

 - Assist the child, through the attorney’s counseling role, to consider the consequences of different decisions; and

 - Encourage accountability, when appropriate, among the different systems that provide services to children.

-For more information on the Children’s Representation Program or if you are an attorney licensed in the State of Washington and want to be considered for inclusion in the panel of contracting attorneys, contact:
+For more information on the Children’s Representation Program you can read the Report to the Washington State Legislature.
+If you are an attorney licensed in the State of Washington and want to be considered for inclusion in the panel of contracting attorneys, contact:

 Jill A. Malat, Children’s Representation Program Manager